aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-griddesktop/working-with-griddesktop/opening-an-excel-file/_index.md

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithGrid-OpeningExcelFile-OpeningCSVFile.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithGrid-OpeningExcelFile-OpeningCSVFile.cs" >}}
 ### **Opening from a Stream**
 In our above discussion, we have discussed about loading an Excel file by using its file path but Aspose.Cells.GridDesktop control also supports loading Excel file from a stream.
 Create the Click event of the **Open from Stream** button and paste the following code inside it.

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithGrid-OpeningExcelFile-OpeningFromStream.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithGrid-OpeningExcelFile-OpeningFromStream.cs" >}}